 The Old Town is located between the beaches of Levante and Poniente.
 This area is known as the Cerro Canfali headlands and is the location of the original fishing village that was Benidorm.

-Photograph the Balcon del Mediterraneo
+Photograph the Balcon del Mediterraneo in Benidorm Old Town

 The cannons are symbols of the events that took place during the war of Independence against Napoleon’s French army.
 In 1812 the French attempted to seize the town, but the British fleet bombed the tower and did away with the French.

 Located just past the Plaza del Castell is the Balcon del Mediterraneo.
 Walk down the steps to the small balcony on an outcrop of rocks, you’ll be able to see the Benidorm Island, and both Levante Beach and Poniente Beach as well as a birds-eye view of the marina and a distant view of the Cruz de Benidorm.
+Don’t miss out on this – one of the nicest Benidorm places to visit.

-Visit The Church of San Jaime and Santa Ana
+Visit The Church of San Jaime and Santa Ana in Benidorm Old Town

 This traditional church is at the top of Benidorm Old Town.
 It’s easy to spot with whitewashed walls and blue-tiled domes.
-Inside you’ll find stained glass, paintings and an ornate ceiling.
+Inside you’ll find stained glass, paintings, and an ornate ceiling.
 The church is dedicated to the patron saint of Benidorm.
-The church celebrates the major holidays of Benidorm in November, honouring St James and also staging reenactments of the discovery of the Virgin in 1740.
+The church celebrates the major holidays of Benidorm in November, honoring St James and also staging reenactments of the discovery of the Virgin in 1740.
 The small wooden sculpture of the Virgin was, as legend has it, discovered on a boat drifting on the sea.
 Now she has her own small chapel.

-Eat your way along Tapas Alley
+Eat your way along Tapas Alley Benidorm

 The Calle Santo Domingo, also known as Tapas Alley, is literally that.
 An entire street where you’ll find the best Tapas bars in Benidorm.
 Don’t stick to one though, have one or two tapas in each and move on.
 Enjoy bite-sized dishes and a small beer or two.